 Sales (In Rs.
 Crores/-) | 229 | 239 | -4% |

-On the flip side, Kusum Spices saw its revenue decline from ₹6.71 Crores in Q1 FY25 to ₹4.82 Crores in Q1 FY26.
-However, don’t let this dampen your spirits yet.
-The management provided a crucial update: they regained a previously lost tender-based client, with deliveries expected to commence in H2 FY26.
-This indicates a potential turnaround for the spices segment in the latter half of the fiscal year.
+On the other hand, Kusum Spices revenue dipped in Q1 FY26 (from ₹6.71 Cr to ₹4.82 Cr YoY).
+However, management delivered a key update: they’ve regained a tender-based client, with deliveries slated to begin in H2 FY26.
+This signals a potential turnaround for the segment and an expected boost to volumes later in the fiscal year.

 Particulars | Q1 FY'26 (₹ Lakhs) | Q1 FY'25 (₹ Lakhs) | YoY Change (%) |